 The largest of the Balearic Islands, Majorca is a crowning gem of the Mediterranean.
 Along the coast, you'll find long immaculate beaches and secret pine-clad bays.
 The crystal-clear sea glows with electric blue hues, rugged mountains rise above traditional villages and historic castles blend with the scenery to create iconic backdrops.
-Luxury Majorca holidays offer the perfect beach retreat.
+Magnificent Majorcan holidays offer the perfect beach retreat.

 On the northwest coast, Deia is amongst the prettiest and most famous villages in Majorca.
 You'll find traditional stone-built houses with green shutters and ochre-coloured walls clustered below the pine-rich peaks of the Serra de Tramuntana mountain range.
 It's an affluent village popular with artists and there are a few interesting museums and galleries to be explored, along with secret bays and hidden coves.